RehanMMR/delete_later/README.md

 # Getting Started Todo App
-THIS IS THE 2ND VERSION OF THE FILE

 This project provides a sample todo list application.
 It demonstrates all of the current Docker best practices, ranging from the Compose file, to the Dockerfile, to CI (using GitHub Actions), and running tests.
 It's intended to